LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 When disabled, calls to `/score` will continue to record metrics but will never return `{"status": "blocked"}`.

+When security is enabled the service also expects each request to `/score` include an `X-Chain-Password` header.
+This value is derived from the previous call's password combined with a random nonce.
+Fetch the current value from `GET /api/security/chain` and supply it with each request.
+After validation the password is rotated so replayed requests are rejected.

 ## `/api/alerts/stats` endpoint

 Authenticated clients can fetch aggregated statistics with `GET /api/alerts/stats`.